unimarkup/specification/Middleend_Reference.md

   This table stores all paths to externally referenced files that are used inside the root Unimarkup file and can not be converted to Unimarkup elements.
 	See [resource table](#resource-table) for more details.

+- **Abbreviations**

+  This table stores all abbreviations, that are defined for the Unimarkup document.
+  See [abbreviation table](#abbreviation-table) for more details.

+- **Footnotes**

+  This table stores all footnotes, that are defined for the Unimarkup document.
+  See [footnote table](#footnote-table) for more details.

+- **Endnotes**

+  This table stores all endnotes, that are defined for the Unimarkup document.
+  See [endnote table](#endnote-table) for more details.

+- **Literature**

+  This table stores all literature, that are defined for the Unimarkup document.
+  See [literature table](#literature-table) for more details.

 ## Content table